-Click Wildlife Refuges and Nature Project on the upper left side of this page to view current activities related to our most recent $10,000 Toyota TAPESTRY grant.
-Note – We’ve been fortunate to have received four grants from Toyota over the years to enhance our exemplary projects.
+Click Wildlife Refuges and Nature Project on the upper left side of this page to view activities related to one of the $10,000 Toyota TAPESTRY grant we’ve been awarded.
+We’ve been fortunate to have received four grants from Toyota over the years to enhance our exemplary projects.

 To watch our student-created science video podcasts, please visit http://carpecamera.blogspot.com Check out our blog dedicated our Toyota grant project Flight for Survival: Kindergarteners’ Journey with the Whooping Cranes

 Project Discovery cultivated the Barrett partnership with Lockheed Martin.